KAINEN LAW GROUP, PLLC

 • reduce agreements to a written document.

-When combined with Holistic Divorce Education, the mediation process becomes streamlined as parties now have emotion management and communication skills to guide their conduct.
+Dara helps parties employ emotional agility and protects the communication process.
 This allows the mediation process to operate with heightened efficiency, and it is easier to develop solutions that mutually satisfy the parties' core needs.
-This helps parties more quickly resolve their divorce conflicts leading to significant cost-saving as compared to the traditional litigated divorce.
+As a result, people can more quickly resolve their divorce conflicts leading to significant cost-saving as compared to the traditional litigated divorce.

 Why mediate?

 The cost-savings of mediation are a tremendous value and allow the couple's assets--which now must be spread across two households--to be preserved instead of spent on attorney's fees.
 Divorces can be litigated for years and can cost tens (sometimes hundreds) of thousands of dollars.
-Mediations, on the other hand, can often be completely resolved for under $5,000 per person.
+Mediation is much more streamlined and efficient.

 Mediation Services